 Here’s some helpful dos and don’ts for titling:

-• Don’t include the release format—like album or EP—in your track title
+• Include the release format (like album or EP) in your track title

-• Don’t Include search terms in your track titles like ‘pop punk’ or ‘lo-fi house’
+• Include genres in your track titles like ‘pop punk’ or ‘lo-fi house’

-• Don’t include artist names that aren’t performing on the release, like ‘Drake type beat’
+• Include artist names that aren’t performing on the release, like ‘Drake type beat’

-• Do enter the track title exactly how you want it to appear in the stores
+• Enter the track title exactly how you want it to appear in the stores

-• Do stick to the same formatting across an entire release
+• Stick to the same formatting across an entire release

 Remember, each online music store has their own style guidelines for titling.
 The iTunes Store Music Style Guide is a great reference to make sure your titles work.

 Your main genre should be the one that best represents your music.
-Genres help music stores categorize your music and make it findable to your fans.
+Genres help music stores categorize your music and make it findable for your fans.